 Professionalism: You must ensure that the work you submit is correct.
 Submitting files that are corrupt, the wrong version, the wrong format, missing components, the wrong file type, etc. is unprofessional.
 It is your responsibility to check on the integrity of your work immediately following submission.
-The professor will not inform you if your work fails these standards.
-If the professor cannot view your work when beginning to grade it, you will not receive credit for your submission.
+We will not inform you if your work fails these standards.
+If we cannot view your work, you will not receive credit for your submission.
 Standard lateness penalties apply to unprofessional work.